-The structure comprises of 491.76 equivalent full time (EFT) positions across three Groups and the General Manager's Office with a focus on ensuring we have the right people in the right places with the right skills doing the right jobs.
+The structure comprises of 520.56 equivalent full time (EFT) positions across three Groups and the General Manager's Office with a focus on ensuring we have the right people in the right places with the right skills doing the right jobs.
+In addition, we have 700 volunteers who complement our workforce.